Start Here

 Hi!
 Welcome to The C# Academy!

 It’s great to have the opportunity to help you in your journey.
 I hope The C# Academy will give you some direction!
 I’m a self-taught software developer and got my first job in my thirties, after years of relentless, daily, coding practice.
 Many times I felt lost.
 I can't complain about the amount of resources available on the internet, but it was very difficult to connect the dots.
-I felt hopeless many times and second-guessed myself whenever I got stuck.
+I often felt hopeless and second-guessed myself whenever I got stuck.
 Hence the desire to create this resource to help others who are going through the same.
 If you want to know more about my journey, please read this Reddit post.

 What to Expect